allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Varnish servers are exposed to users and they caches all requests for static content.
 We often say that *we are hiding behind Varnish* to survive massive traffic from our users.

-Varnish really hit the bull's-eye.
+Varnish really hit the bull’s-eye.

 Below, we describe one page fragment, included in each page &mdash; the Header.